 PBIS is a proactive approach schools use to improve school safety and promote positive behavior.
 The focus of PBIS is prevention, not punishment.
-At its heart, PBIS calls on schools to teach students positive behavior strategies, just as they would teach about any other subject - like reading or math.
+At its heart, PBIS calls on schools to teach students positive behavior strategies , just as they would teach about any other subject - like reading or math.
 Our goal is positivity with students, staff and customers.
-Ralph Sandy is the contact person for PBIS.
+Ralph Sandy and Andrew Hampton are the contact persons for PBIS.